 CBD oil contains several active substances.
 We make a subdivision of one component called terpenoids.
 These can then be subdivided into two active groups, namely cannabinoids and terpenes.

 We know more than 130 different substances from cannabinoids.
 The most well-known are THC and CBD.
 THC or tetrahydrocannabinol will get you high or stoned.
 CBD or cannabidiol is the non-psychoactive known substance.

 In addition, there are a whole pallet of many different cannabinoids, such as CBG, CBC, CBN, THCv, CBDv.
-These all have their specific supporting effect.
-For example, people use it for a better night’s sleep and from relaxation to recovery from sports.
-Of course there are many more workable interactions with humans and animals, but unfortunately we are not allowed to make medicinal statements about what our CBD oil does, for example.
+Unfortunately, we are not allowed to make medicinal statements about what our CBD oil does.
 Of course you can request a free consultation and we will be happy to help you find a suitable product for your wishes and needs.

 Finally, we have terpenes.
 Here you have to think of the fragrances that are naturally present in the various plants.
 For example, the most well-known here is Alpha-Pineen.
 For example, it is reminiscent of the smell of a pine forest.
 Or Limonene, this is again known from, among other things, a lemon.

 These so-called terpenes have a very important effect on the mood of a person.
 That is why good CBD oil must also contain a profile of natural terpenes in order to support the effect even more.
 In our CBD oil you will find naturally preserved terpenes and we do not add any extra substances.